 On top of that, very successful book narrators can modulate their voices to portray different characters (in what is known as solo narration), including ones of different genders and with different accents.

-This isn’t a dealbreaker skill, but it can open up a lot of doors for you.
+This isn’t a required skill, but it can open up a lot of doors for you.

 Narration is a technical art form and requires dedication and stamina.

 You have to coordinate with the publisher and other voice actors (if there are any), you have to deliver hours upon hours of reading work, and you have to be your own director.